Short Term Rental Rules around Lake Tahoe

 Incline Village Nevada (East Shore)

-Incline Village Nevada (aka East Shore) is part of Washoe county.
+Incline Village Nevada (aka East Shore) is part of Washoe County.
 There are currently no rental restrictions in Incline Village.
 Although there are rental regulations and a rental permit must be obtained from the county.
+Please keep in mind that for condos and townhouses, most of the homeowner's associations in the area do not allow short term rentals.

 North Shore/West Shore CA

 The North Shore area (Tahoe City, Tahoe Vista, Kings Beach, Carnelian Bay, Squaw Valley and Northstar) and some areas on the West Shore (Homewood and part of Tahoma) are located in the Placer County.
-There's currently a 45 day moratorium in Placer County that started on July 27th.
-During this moratorium period, Placer County will not be accepting new applications from homeowners to allow for the utilization of their home for any Short-Term Rental (STR) activities.
-More updates to come.
+On August 31, 2021, the Placer County Board of Supervisors approved an extension to the Urgency Ordinance moratorium until March 31, 2022.

 Please feel free to contact us if you have any questions about Lake Tahoe Real Estate or local regulations.
 We would love to have the opportunity of guiding you through the process of purchasing your Lake Tahoe Home.